dale-forrister/UT_Metabolomics_Pipeline/docs/overview_of_resources.md

 ## Using Conda:
 Conda Environments for the Lab

 #### What is Conda (and why we use it)

+Here is a video overview of what conda is... [https://youtu.be/sDCtY9Z1bqE?si=pgRFDddbxCM26KxW](url)

 Conda is a package and environment manager.
 It lets you: